JujuAdams/Scribble/9.0/fonts.md

 |`.EIGHT_DIR`      |One-pixel thick outline in the 8 compass directions |
 |`.EIGHT_DIR_THICK`|Two-pixel thick outline in the 8 compass directions |

+You can change the colour of the outline by using the `.outline()` text element method.
+You can change the colour and alpha of the shadow by using the `.shadow()` text element method.

 &nbsp;

 ## `scribble_font_bake_shader(sourceFontName, newFontName, shader, leftPad, topPad, rightPad, bottomPad, separationDelta, smooth, [textureSize=2048])`